Chapter 7 Overview and the Creditors Meeting

 Preparing for the Creditors Meeting

-You must attend the creditors meeting, where the trustee and any creditors that show up can ask you questions under oath.
+You must attend the creditors meeting, where the trustee and any creditors who show up can ask you questions under oath.
 If, for any reason, you cannot attend the creditors meeting, notify the trustee as soon as possible to either reschedule or to make some other accommodation that would be necessary, if, for instance, you were seriously injured or disabled.
-However, do have an excellent reason; otherwise, the trustee may move to have your case dismissed.
+However, do have an excellent reason; otherwise, the trustee may move to dismiss your case.

 You must take a photo ID, such as driver's license or passport, and your social security card, or some other document that shows your social security number, to the creditors meeting.
 If you are not represented by an attorney, you will also need a copy of your bankruptcy petition.
 You may also need other documents, such as tax returns or transcripts, wage stubs, financial account statements, so be sure to call the trustee and ask specifically what will be needed.